Download a printable pdf file of the theme from this link.

-(The facilitator would begin by taking about 3 or 4 minutes (about 40 minutes in total) to share so that participants would have a sense of the expectations.
+(One facilitator would begin by taking about 3 minutes to share so that participants would have a sense of the expectations.
 The facilitator then passes the talking stick, adding:)

 At this point we are going to pass the talking stick around the circle.
 You are free to pass if you wish.
 Think about 3 to 4 minutes for sharing.
 Remember that you have a number of meetings upcoming when you will also have time to share.

-Each of our meetings will end with a closing protocol.
+Each of our meetings end with a closing protocol.